 We discovered this in our relationship and working with other couples.
 The differences and the pain they were causing for couples compelled us to get to the bottom of it.
 So we hired a statistical scientist from Stanford to help us understand the differences in individual’s approach to money.

 We found that there are 5 Money Personalities and everyone has two–a primary and secondary.
 People lead with their primary, but in some situations the secondary can really take over.
-You can learn about this here and take our free, confidential, online Money Personality Assessment to see what yours are.
+You can learn about this here and take our FREE scientific, confidential, online Money Personality Assessment to see what yours are.
 In 8-10 minutes you discover your primary and secondary approach to money.
 It may explain A LOT.

 If you find that you have one of these primary or secondary Money Personalities, you and your spouse need to agree on some leeway for you to spend.